Don't Slander Me

-Don't Slander Me is a solo album by 13th Floor Elevators singer Roky Erickson recorded in 1982 and released in 1986.
-It features former Jefferson Airplane bassist Jack Casady as part of Erickson's backing band.
+Don't Slander Me is an album by the American musician Roky Erickson, recorded in 1982 or 1983 and released in 1986.
+It features former Jefferson Airplane bassist Jack Casady as part of Erickson's backing band, as well as former members of the Aliens.

-The recording of the album took two months—from 14 May till 16 July 1982.
-The song "Burn the Flames," recorded on the last day, was featured on the soundtrack for the 1985 horror movie The Return of the Living Dead.
+The recording of the album took two months, from May 14 to July 16, 1982.
+The song "Burn the Flames", recorded on the last day, was featured on the soundtrack for the 1985 horror movie The Return of the Living Dead.
+"Haunt" would later appear in the 1999 film Boys Don't Cry.